MonaLon/steganography/README.md

 10. Do I really need anything more than spellcheck in any circumstance?

+>"The next sentence is true.
+The previous sentence is false.
+The previous two sentences are absolute nonsense.", Brothers_small.png

+Potentially False

 11. Why haven’t we unlocked all the mysteries of the ocean?

 12. Did Young Scott leave any red herrings?